 - Making sure nobody else is downloading large files on your home network

-While these steps may slightly increase the speed of your download, the real reason for slow speeds is due to how the PS4 is designed to download data from PSN.
-The flaw is that the PS4 can’t download huge chunks of data at once, and PSN has to ‘wait’ for the PS4 to organise the data as it downloads.
+While these steps may slightly increase the speed of your download, the real reason for slow speeds is due to how the PS4 is designed to download data from the PlayStation Network itself.
+The flaw is that the PS4 can’t download huge chunks of data at once, and PSN has to ‘wait’ for the PS4 to organise the data as it's downloaded.
 There’s a thread on Reddit that explains it really well for those that want to know more.

 The good news is that there is a way to actually speed up PS4 download speeds, and all you need is a PC, proxy server software and your PS4 to do it.